 Mr. VanHoozen served on the Perrysburg School Board from 2002 until 2013, when he joined City Council.
 Mr. VanHoozen is active in the community with memberships in several organizations including the Chamber of Commerce and Rotary International.

 Barry VanHoozen is a self-employed, small business owner representing State Farm in Perrysburg, since 1990.

-He currently sits on the Perrysburg Land Use Plan Steering Committee, and the Perrysburg Area Historic Museum Board of Directors.
+Mr. Weber currently sits on the Perrysburg Land Use Plan Steering Committee and the Perrysburg Area Historic Museum Board of Directors.
 Mr. Weber is the former chair of the Historic Landmarks Commission, a Perrysburg Citizens Police Academy 2018 graduate, and he also participated in the 2019 Perrysburg Fire Division Strategic Plan.

 Mr. Weber has called Perrysburg home for nearly 60 years and is a 1975 graduate of Perrysburg High School.
 He attended Jackson Community College and retired in 2019 from the International Brotherhood of Electrical Workers, Local 8.